-CAPIZtahan is a cultural and food festival, founding anniversary, and memorial celebration in the province of Capiz in the island of Panay Philippines held every April 15th.
-It is a gathering of the cultural festivals of the constituent localities of the province, a celebration of its rich cultural heritage and an affair that aims to boost tourism.
+It is a gathering of the cultural festivals of the constituent localities of the province, a celebration of its rich cultural heritage, and a community affair that aims to boost tourism.
 The province is known as the seafood capital of the country.

 History of CAPIZtahan

 During the American colonization, the provincial government of Capiz was established by virtue of Act No. 115 on April 15, 1901, the second civil government in its history.
 And on April 25, 1956, Aklan seceded and became an independent province through Republic Act 1414 which is otherwise known as “An Act to Create the Province of Aklan.”

 Death anniversary of Manuel A. Roxas